top of page

 Green hydrogen is considered a clean energy source because its production does not generate greenhouse gases, and when it is used as a fuel, it emits only water vapor, making it a promising solution for decarbonizing sectors like transportation, heavy industry, and energy storage.

-• Liquid Organic Hydrogen Carrier (LOHC) is a chemical compound that can both absorb and release hydrogen through hydrogenation and dehydrogenation processes.
+• Liquid Organic Hydrogen Carriers (LOHC) are chemical compounds that can both absorb and release hydrogen through hydrogenation and dehydrogenation processes.
 It is a safe and efficient medium for storing and transporting hydrogen, addressing some of the challenges associated with hydrogen’s storage and handling, such as its low density and high flammability.
 LOHCs are stable and handled like conventional gasoline, making them safer and more practical for large-scale applications.
+North Atlantic has extensive experience in handling liquid fuels with characteristics similar to LOHC.

 • Hydrogen is a versatile element with a wide range of applications across many industries.
 Hydrogen provides a clean substitute for fossil fuels in industrial processes that require high temperatures, for example, in steelmaking and cement production.
 It is also playing a vital role in advancing zero-emission transportation technologies.
 Fuel cell vehicles (FCVs) use hydrogen to power cars, buses, trucks, and trains, emitting only water vapor.
 It is particularly well-suited for heavy-duty transport, including long-haul trucking, shipping, and aviation, due to its high energy density and potential for large-scale applications.